 - Organic fertilizer– this organic fertilizer is safe for organic gardens and works great in a pinch, but I always prefer a more sustainable/permaculture approach if possible.

-- Manure Tea – Since I have access to free cow manure and compost that I make at hom, I prefer to make manure tea over buying fertilizer (though I’ve done both).
+- Manure Tea – Since I have access to free cow manure and compost that I make at hom, I prefer to make this manure tea recipe over buying fertilizer (though I’ve done both).

 Manure tea is so easy to make.
 You can use this same technique for compost tea too.